ray-lee/cspace/README.md

 There are two parts:

 1. A minimal server-side application to serve client resources, implemented as a Java servlet.
-2. A clent-side application written in JavaScript that runs in the browser.
+2. A client-side application written in JavaScript that runs in the browser.

 # Server Installation